W as the Edge of a Wedge: Bell Correlations via Constrained Colliders: The argument

 \subsection{An objection}

 We close by mentioning an objection.
-It might be pointed out that the usual causal story in the delayed-choice \W\ case (Figures~\ref{fig:W} and \ref{fig:W2}) is \textit{not} confined to the lightcones: it involves a direct `instantaneous' projection on the inner particles, within each wing of the experiment, when measurements are performed at \textsf{A} and \textsf{B}.
-This objection is true as far as it goes, but it does not have any bearing on the ability of the proposal to provide a relativity-friendly explanation of nonlocality in the \V-shaped case.
-Moreover, it seems reasonable to hope that the same kind of account will avoid the need for such instantaneous projection in the \V-shaped wings of the \W\ experiment, once implemented at the level of a suitable ontology.\footnote{Like everything I have written on QM for at least a decade and a half, this piece is greatly indebted to conversations with Ken Wharton.
-I am also grateful to Gerard Milburn, Michael Cuffaro, Jeff Bub, Heinrich P\"as, and two referees for \textit{MIND}, for discussion and helpful comments on related material.}
+It might be pointed out that the usual causal story in the delayed-choice W case (Figures~\ref{fig:W} and \ref{fig:W2}) is \textit{not} confined to the lightcones: it involves a direct `instantaneous' projection on the inner particles, within each wing of the experiment, when measurements are performed at \textsf{A} and \textsf{B}.
+This objection is true as far as it goes, but it does not have any bearing on the ability of the proposal to provide a relativity-friendly explanation of nonlocality in the V-shaped case.
+Moreover, it seems reasonable to hope that the same kind of account will avoid the need for such instantaneous projection in the V-shaped wings of the W experiment, once implemented at the level of a suitable ontology.\footnote{Like everything I have written on QM for at least a decade and a half, this piece is greatly indebted to conversations with Ken Wharton.
+I am also grateful to Gerard Milburn, Michael Cuffaro, Jeff Bub, Heinrich P\"as, for discussion and helpful comments on related material.}